MeadowMotz/AI-Food-RIS/README.md

 Develop a reverse image search system that indexes 10,000 food images using five traditional feature extraction methods.
 The system should preprocess images, extract features, create a FAISS index, and enable similarity searches to retrieve the top 10 similar images based on a query image.
 ## Checkpoint 2
 Enhance the reverse image search system by deploying it as a web service using FastAPI.
 This checkpoint leverages ResNet50 for feature extraction, providing a RESTful API endpoint that accepts an image and returns the top 10 similar food images.
+The food image dataset can be downloaded from https://www.kaggle.com/datasets/trolukovich/food11-image-dataset.
+Once downloaded, unzip archive.zip into AI-Food-RIS/data/raw.